sergiolobo26/Monograf-aRedshiftML/README.md

+# Recovery of DESI BGS redshift measurements using Machine Learning

 The object of this monograph was to apply machine learning (ML) methods to data coming from DESI end-to-end simulations to correct (or recover) true redshift of Bright Galaxies using observational variables as input.